 Which Fitbits are water resistant?

 The Flex 2, Versa and Ionic trackers are officially sanctioned as waterproof (down to 50M), and have basic swimming tracking features (number of lengths, distance swam).
 Experts recommend that you don't wear it while bathing, snorkelling or scuba diving, and Fitbit calls them water resistant rather than properly waterproof.
+(Note that accessory straps on the Versa and Ionic might not all be waterproof.)

 Sadly none of the other Fitbit activity trackers can monitor your swimming, and Fitbit says you should not swim while wearing them.
 However, they won't immediately break if they get wet.
 I've accidentally jumped into a pool with one, and it was fine afterwards.